monu17569/web/README.md

                     Like this same convention for 18 + 18 files which is mentioned as above.

-* this project aldo inclues 6 files namely
-        1.admin.php --> this is login file for admin it has uername and passwords to get loged in.
+* this project also inclues 6 files namely* 1.admin.php --> this is login file for admin it has uername and passwords to get loged in.

                   Username and password can be changed from database whatever admin wants.